 Harpers Ferry has several B&B’s available for those staying the night, but don’t sleep in too long, since the Capitol Limited runs through the town only once a day!

 While Annapolis and the Eastern Shore are perennial favorites for those looking to take a quick trip to the Chesapeake Bay, we recommend visiting St. Mary’s County.
 Located southeast of the city, this rural area has plenty to see and do.

 St. Mary’s County is home to a large Amish and Mennonite community, which continues to run small family farms to this day.
 Visitors can buy locally grown produce at one of the many Amish markets scattered throughout the county.

-If you’re in the mood for a some history, we recommend visiting the Patuxent River Naval Air Museum, which features exhibits and displays artifacts related to naval aviation.
+If you’re in the mood for some history, we recommend visiting the Patuxent River Naval Air Museum, which features exhibits and displays artifacts related to naval aviation.
 The last weekend of October also features historical reenactments of the British invasion of the county during the War of 1812 at Point Lookout State Park.